medford-group/bdqm-vip/syllabus.md

 set realistic targets and ii) ability to achieve goals and deliver on a plan.

-#### New projects:

-For new projects (including the training project for new students) the instructor or sub-team advisor will provide the initial goals.
-The training project goals are based on results from prior semesters and are known to be reasonable; therefore, goals cannot be removed or revised to be less challenging.
-However, new project goals may be overambitious and students are encouraged to revise them at the midterm once they have a grasp of the long-term goals and scope of the project.
+Goals and deliverables for the training team will be provided by instructors and are known to be achievable based on many prior years of experience.

 #### Submission and peer review: